-Grazing will occur through a rotational system, either deferred or rest-rotation grazing, which will allow plants the opportunity for growth or regrowth.
+Grazing through a rotational system, either deferred or rest-rotation grazing, which would allow plants the opportunity for growth or regrowth.
 Until necessary range improvements, such as fences and water developments, are installed on the allotment, grazing would continue under the current modified deferred grazing strategy.
-As new pastures are defined with new fences, and water developments are constructed, incorporating rest into each years' grazing plan will become possible.
-Figure 5 shows what the resulting pasture configuration would look like.
-Adult cattle will be managed in two different herds and yearlings will be managed in a third herd.
+As new pastures are defined with new fences, and water developments are constructed, incorporating rest into each years' grazing plan would become possible.
+Figure 6 shows the proposed pasture configuration22.
+Adult cattle would be managed in three different herds and yearlings would be managed in a separate herd.
 Bulls may also be separated and run independently for part of the year.